deepgram-devs/DGverse/README.md

 ![Open DGverse.](./README_assets/open_dgverse.png)

 In the lower-left Project tab, navigate to `Assets -> Scripts`.
 You should see a `DeepgramInstance.cs` script in the center-bottom panel.
-Open it (by double-clicking, or by using something like Script Inspector 3), and replace the text `INSERT_YOUR_API_KEY` with your Deepgram API key.
+Open it (by double-clicking, or by using something like Script Inspector 3), and replace the text `INSERT_YOUR_DEEPGRAM_API_KEY` with your Deepgram API key.
 Also in `Assets -> Scripts` open `ASRTriggerController.cs` and replace the text `INSERT_YOUR_CLEVERBOT_API_KEY` with your Cleverbot API key.

+You may need to go to `Assets -> Scenes` and double click "SampleScene.unity" there to open up the main (and only) game scene.

 You should now be able to press the "Play" button near the center-top of the Unity Editor!